svenkubiak/mangooio/mangooio-core/src/main/documentation/docs/documentation.md

 	    }
 	}

-[NOTE]
-There can only be one global filter in your mangoo I/O application.
+> There can only be one global filter in your mangoo I/O application.

 # Logging

-mangoo I/O uses https://logging.apache.org/log4j/2.x/[Log4j2] for logging.
+mangoo I/O uses [Log4j2](https://logging.apache.org/log4j/2.x) for logging.
 If you are familiar with Log4j2, creating a new logger instance is trivial.

 	import org.apache.logging.log4j.Logger;
 	import org.apache.logging.log4j.LogManager;

 	private static final Logger LOG = LogManager.getLogger(MyClass.class);

 You can configure your appenders in the log4j2.xml file located in src/main/resources which is present by default if you created you project from the mangoo I/O archtype.

-You can always use the default https://logging.apache.org/log4j/2.x/manual/configuration.html[configuration options] from log4j2 for loading the configuration file.
+You can always use the default [configuration options](https://logging.apache.org/log4j/2.x/manual/configuration.html) from log4j2 for loading the configuration file.
 However, mangoo I/O offers you an additional feature, specially when working with different environments.
 When mangoo I/O starts it will look for an environment specific log4j2 configuration file in the form of